AnnikaStein/TagTex/README.md

 # TagTex
 Creating custom nametags, badges with Python + LaTeX( + inkscape).

-Here are some infos that worked for me, but they are rather meant as notes and no support is offered.
+Here are some infos that worked for me (e.g. with `conda activate cubing` that includes some stuff like pandas, numpy...), but they are rather meant as notes and no support is offered.

 ### 0. Get TagTex:
 If you have an ssh-key from your device to GitHub (or select a different option on the repo page).